DataDog/chaos-controller/docs/network_disruption.md

     <img src="../docs/img/network_prio/pfifo.png" height=200 width=650 />
 </kbd></p>

-By extending the default linux kernal functionality for prioritizing network traffic, the `chaos-controller` can disrupt only the packets matching criteria specified in the network disruption spec.
+By extending the default linux kernel functionality for prioritizing network traffic, the `chaos-controller` can disrupt only the packets matching criteria specified in the network disruption spec.

 <p align="center">
     <kbd>